mgmonteleone/memcacher/README.md

 * Support for multiple servers
 * [Datadog](https://www.datadoghq.com/) instrumentation support
 * Logging to syslog support
+* Upstream can be differant than the public URL.

 # Configuration
 The script uses a config.yaml file in the root folder.
 In this file ,multiple sites can be defined as well defining the array of memcache servers you want to write to.